Professional and seasoned woodworkers find a router indispensable for completing a range of cabinetry and woodwork jobs.

 We recommend opting for a router lift featuring ball-bearing technology as such a product will facilitate near hassle-free height modifications.
 At the same time, a lift reinforced with ball bearing technology calls for minimal maintenance.

 The user-friendliness of a high-end product is what makes it stand out from the cheaper models.
-Though almost all router lifts enable you to level them with the workbench, the more expensive ones make it remarkably simpler.
+Though almost all router lifts enable you to level them with the woodworking workbench, the more expensive ones make it remarkably simpler.

 The best router lifts allow you to directly set them over the top of the table while others need you to buy additional components for the same.